-Franklin County Marinas include: All Seasons Marine, Bay Roc, Bridgewater Marina, Crazy Horse Marina, Foxsport Marina, Indian Pointe Marina, Magnum Point Marina, and Shoreline Marina.
-Restaurants in Franklin County include The Landing (at Bernard’s Landing), Mango’s, Moosie’s, Mei’s China City, Frank’s Pizza, Red Wines and Blues, Vieira’s, Homestead Creamery and The Blackwater Café.
+Franklin County Marinas include All Seasons Marine, Bay Roc, Bridgewater Marina, Crazy Horse Marina, Foxsport Marina, Indian Pointe Marina, Magnum Point Marina, and Shoreline Marina.
+Restaurants in Franklin County include The Landing (at Bernard’s Landing), Mango’s, Moose’s, Mei’s China City, Frank’s Pizza, Red Wines and Blues, Vieira’s, Homestead Creamery, and The Blackwater Café.

 The greater Westlake area includes The Lake Inn Motel, The Westlake Waterfront Inn, restaurants and shops, and Virginia’s largest Dairy Queen.
-A number of real estate offices are located here including Watermark Realty, Long & Foster, Prudential Waterfront REALTORS®, Smith Mountain Lake REALTORS®, Advantage Realty, Assist-2-Sell, Lake and Land Realty, Realty World, Lake Team Realty, Lakewatch Realty, 1st Choice Realty and others.
+Several real estate offices are located here including Watermark Realty, Long & Foster, Prudential Waterfront REALTORS®, Smith Mountain Lake REALTORS®, Advantage Realty, Assist-2-Sell, Lake and Land Realty, Realty World, Lake Team Realty, Lakewatch Realty, 1st Choice Realty, and others.
 RSI Rentals, one of Smith Mountain Lake’s premier vacation rental agencies, is in this area.

-Long before the Westlake area boomed, commercial development was already under way at the Bridgewater area of Franklin County.
+Long before the Westlake area boomed, commercial development was already underway in the Bridgewater area of Franklin County.
 Bridgewater Plaza includes venues such as miniature golf, pizza, ice cream, a wine and deli shop, Chopsticks Chinese Restaurant, Mango’s Bar and Grill, Moosie’s Restaurant, and Bridgewater Marina and Boat Rentals.
-Construction of the Bridgewater Point Condo community is under way at the bridge as well.
-Additionally, there are a number of other boat rental venues near the bridge, including Parrot Cove Boat Rentals and Sales, which includes houseboat rentals.
+Construction of the Bridgewater Point Condo community is underway at the bridge as well.
+Additionally, there are several other boat rental venues near the bridge, including Parrot Cove Boat Rentals and Sales, which includes houseboat rentals.
 The many real estate offices near the bridge include Wainwright & Company REALTORS®, which houses the Smith Mountain Homes Team office, ReMax Lakefront Realty, Coldwell Banker, Realty Headquarters, Century 21, and Weichert REALTORS®.

 Another big new development unfolding in Franklin County is Lakewatch Plantation, which includes the Lakewatch Spa and Resort.
-This self-contained rural village offers a variety of commercial and residential options including single-family homes, patio homes, cottages, senior condos, as well as restaurants, shopping, business technology firms, medical services and family entertainment.
-Lakewatch will be the home of a number of commercial establishments including an international gourmet restaurant and the new Franklin County/Smith Mountain Lake YMCA.
+This self-contained rural village offers a variety of commercial and residential options including single-family homes, patio homes, cottages, and senior condos, as well as restaurants, shopping, business technology firms, medical services, and family entertainment.
+Lakewatch will be the home of several commercial establishments including an international gourmet restaurant and the new Franklin County/Smith Mountain Lake YMCA.
 Developed by Trey Park, this new community promises to be a big hit.

 Excerpts are from the book “The Definitive Guide To Smith Mountain Lake Real Estate”, by local author Paul Moore.